 Voiceover talent and those aspiring to join their ranks are motivated by many different drivers.
-Ultimately, though, most talent can define their motivation down to one, (or a combination,) of three different things: The Art of Performing, Fame and Recognition, and Money.
+Ultimately, though, most talent can define their VO motivation down to one, (or a combination,) of three different things: The Art of Performing, Fame and Recognition, and Money.

 Where you find your motivation is directly relevant to the kind of work you will want to do, and I often find today’s talent unsure of the best direction for their careers based on their motivation.
 So, let’s have a look at which of the different voiceover genres fit into each motivation category: